Etobicoke New Condos for Sale

 Why Should You Invest In Etobicoke Real Estate?

 Etobicoke ranks as the fourth largest head office centre in the country.
-Approximately half the city's 18,000 businesses are in the corporate sector, product distribution or manufacturing.
-The strongest business dominion in Etobicoke are chemical and transportation (automotive) parts and equipment, electronics, computer industry and pharmaceuticals.
+Approximately half the city's 18,000 businesses are in the corporate sector, product distribution, or manufacturing.
+The strongest business dominions in Etobicoke are chemical, transportation (automotive) parts and equipment, electronics, computer industry, and pharmaceuticals.

-The industry in Etobicoke has since been booming, with many new condominium towers being developed along Bloor St. and by the waterfront near Humber Bay.
-The central areas of Etobicoke are roughly middle class.
-The northern and central pockets of Etobicoke contain numerous high density apartment complexes and condominiums set in the middle of sizable, open parks and fields.
-This has helped increase Etobicoke's population after a short period of decline, which was last calculated at 347,948 residents.
+The industry in Etobicoke has been booming, with many new condominium towers being developed along Bloor St. and by the waterfront near Humber Bay.
+The central areas of Etobicoke are mostly middle class.
+The northern and central pockets of Etobicoke contain numerous high density apartment complexes and condominiums set in the middle of large open parks and fields.
+This has helped increase Etobicoke's population after a short period of decline.
+It was last calculated at 347,948 residents.

-Etobicoke's population is roughly at 350,000 and has an assortment of people from all over the globe.
+Etobicoke's population is an assortment of people from all over the globe.
 Median household income in the area is $58,088.
-The unemployment rate, sits at 6.3 percent.
+The unemployment rate sits at 6.3 percent.

 Average Price of Condos in Downtown Etobicoke

-The average index selling price for a pre-construction condo apartment continues to grow, rising 10% to 12% from a year ago to $642 psf.
+The average index selling price for a pre-construction condo apartment continues to grow, rising 10% to 12% from a year ago to $642 per square foot.
 The average selling price rose annually to $519,000.